NGSEP/NGSEPcore/README.txt

 	-k INT	: Similarity analysis kmer length.
 Default: 15 -w INT	: Similarity analysis window length.
 Default: 20 -t INT	: Number of threads.
 Default: 1

+The current version of the software generates three output files.
+First, it generates a GFF file with the coordinates of the annotated transposons.
+The main feature for each annotation is "repeat_region".
+Each annotation includes the method used to annotate the transposon ("structural" or "homology") and the family assigned thorugh the classification algorithm.
+For LTRs identified by structure, additional features include "five_prime_LTR", "three_prime_LTR" and "target_site_duplication".

+The second output is a tab-delimited regions file with the following fields:
+- Chrosmosome
+- First position (1-based)
+- Last position (1-based)
+- Orientation
+- Mapped TE for homology annpotation or "DeNovo" for structural annotation
+- Family
+- Putative family for TEs identified by homology
+- Family predicted by structural identification

+This file is helpful for filtering of VCF files or gene annpotations.

+Finally, a fasta file is generated including only the sequences of the TEs annotated de-novo.
+This file can be used for homology-based identification either through this command or through software such as RepeatMasker.

 -----------------------------------------------
 Calculating statistics on transposable elements